 There’s an element of curation

-When you first sign up for Rocksbox (use coupon code ‘SHERBFF1’ at checkout for your first month FREE), you’ll fill out a style guide so that the company’s stylists can get a sense for your preferences.
+When you first sign up for Rocksbox (click here to get your first month FREE), you’ll fill out a style guide so that the company’s stylists can get a sense for your preferences.
 For me, I like dainty jewelry and statement earrings so that’s generally what I went with.

 Add pieces to your Wishlist